-The City Council is being asked to adopt final versions of the Downtown Specific Plan and related Code, certify the Final Environmental Impact Report with a Statement of Overriding Consideration and Mitigation Monitoring and Reporting Program, and adopt all proposed amendments to the City's Official Zoning Map to reflect new land use designations being proposed by the Plan.
-City staff and the consulting team will present an overview of changes that were made to the Public Review Draft Specific Plan and Code and other correspondence received by the public during the public review period of the Draft Environmental Impact Report (DEIR).
+The Planning Commission is being asked to review and provide formal recommendation to City Council on the adoption of the Downtown Specific Plan and related Development Code; Certification of the Final Environmental Impact Report with Statement of Overriding Consideration and Mitigation Monitoring and Reporting Program, and amendments to the Official Zoning Map to reflect new land use designations being proposed by the Plan.
+City staff and the consulting team will also present an overview of changes that were made to the Public Review Draft Specific Plan and Code and other correspondence received by the public during the public review period of the Draft Environmental Impact Report (DEIR).
 The Final Environmental Impact Report (FEIR) also includes a formal response to all public comments received, consistent with requirements of the California Environmental Quality Act (CEQA).

-Completion of the Downtown Specific Plan is a City Council priority, establishing a framework of goals and policies that help create a safe, comfortable, and vibrant mixed-use environment that promotes the pedestrian experience and encourages walking, sidewalk dining, window shopping, and social interaction.
-Providing a better pedestrian experience will be achieved through the implementation of phased infrastructure improvements to slow vehicular traffic within the Plan area, specifically on major thoroughfares in Downtown.
+Completion of the Downtown Specific Plan is a City Council priority establishing a framework of goals and policies that help create a safe, comfortable, and vibrant mixed-use environment that promotes the pedestrian experience and encourages walking, sidewalk dining, window shopping, and social interaction.
+Providing a better pedestrian experience will be achieved through the implementation of phased infrastructure improvements to slow vehicular traffic down within the Plan area, specifically on major thoroughfares in Downtown.
 The Plan will also revitalize and enhance Downtown to accommodate and encourage growth within compact, mixed-use, and walkable neighborhoods that are located near the City's job centers and regional transit facilities.
 The Plan will also help facilitate private-sector investment in the downtown to provide a safe, vibrant, and prosperous arts and entertainment district that offers enhanced shopping, dining, recreational, and cultural experiences and events for residents, families, college students, and visitors.